How anesthesia circle breathing systems work explained simply

 patient_circle

-However, though we have connected the patient to the circle, he will unfortunately not be able to breath in or out from it.
-This is because the circular tube is made of a non stretchable material and therefore it cannot expand to accept the patient’s expiration, and nor can it contract when the patient tries to inspire from it.
+However, though we have connected the patient to the circle, he will unfortunately not be able to breathe in or out from it.
+This is because the circular tube is made of a non-stretchable material and therefore it cannot expand to accept the patient’s expiration, nor can it contract when the patient tries to inspire from it.

 no_expansion

-To allow the patient to breath in and out, we attach a flexible bag ( called reservoir bag ) to the circle system.
-Now the patient can breath, through the tubes, into and out of the flexible reservoir bag.
+To allow the patient to breathe in and out, we attach a flexible bag ( called a reservoir bag ) to the circle system.
+Now the patient can breathe, through the tubes, into and out of the flexible reservoir bag.

 to_fro_bag